xor-ranavikrant/Readme/Ignite Lab.md

 ![abcdefgh](media/images/image3111.png)

-With the prepared data, they examined the customer churn effect as related to the tenure of the month and the total amount spent by them.
+With the prepared data, we observe that customer churn effect is related to the tenure and the total amount spent by customers.
 Here we can see, a low churn rate in cases where customer tenure is high and where they spend more with Wide World Importers.

 We will use the popular xgboost library to train a more accurate model.
-One way to improve a model’s perfomance is to test different hyperparameters.
-Rather than doing this through trial and error, Databricks is able to use a “parallel hyperparameter sweep” to train multiple hyperparameter configurations at the same time, using Hyperopt and SparkTrials.
-As before, the code tracks the performance of each parameter configuration with MLflow.
+Databricks is able to use a “parallel hyperparameter sweep” to train multiple hyperparameter configurations at the same time.
+The code tracks the performance of each parameter configuration with MLflow.

 4. **Point** to cmd 29.